 Tough as rock, granite can still lose its shine after years of use or misuse.
-If you’ve got a granite worktop, floor, staircase or other feature which no longer looks its best, don’t despair.
+If you’ve got a Granite Worktop, floor, staircase or other feature which no longer looks its best, don’t despair.
 Here are 5 steps you can take to improve the look of your granite worktops, floor or steps.
-And don’t forget, if you’re in Surrey and have a question you can give us a call.
+If you need additional advice on Granite Worktop repair, get in touch with our experts today.

 1. Give it a thorough cleaning